Welcome

 “In some ways its fortunate that I have lived like this so I can describe my experiences with a painted surface instead of being a prisoner in the Undercurrent that we dwell in.

-Environmental Artist, Activist, Don Hill 2024
+Environmental Artist, Don Hill 2024

 • Brisbane, Queensland, Australia